-The appointed Tree Warden for the King’s Sutton Parish Council is currently Cllr Michael Bailey.
-Click here for his contact details.
+The appointed Tree Warden for the King’s Sutton Parish Council is currently Dr Anne Martis.
+Click here for her contact details.

 Trees and hedgerows have been lost over recent years due to a variety of causes including disease, agricultural intensification and development.
 The Tree Warden scheme is intended to help protect what we have and replace what we have lost.